Jennycocciardi/RIBBiTR_MicrohabitatFLIR_Project/README.md

 - *rename_reorg_images.R*: script for PA study system to append year to end of image ID to create unique image IDs

+## Step 2: FLIR photo data and environmental data correlation

+As an initial analysis, we can use the environmental data recorded at the time of the survey to relate FLIR temp stats to environmental temps.